-- ^{1.31}The paper in a relevant discipline or skill may be: - ^{1.32}1.
-One of the papers from the M.Phil. in Sociology or in Comparative Social Policy. - 1.332.
-One suitable paper from another Master's degree under the auspices of the Faculty of History approved from time to time by the Graduate Studies Committee of the Board of the Faculty of History. - ^{1.34}3.
-One suitable paper in a related skill or discipline other than those specified in paragraphs 1 to 2 above on the recommendation of the candidate's supervisor and endorsed by the Course Director. - 1.35 Choices under Schedule II have to be approved by the chair of the Graduate Studies Committee of the Board of the Faculty of History not later than Monday of the fourth week of Michaelmas Term.

-Candidates wishing to take a paper under 1 or 3 will also need the approval of the appropriate course convenor and the Graduate Studies Committee of the relevant faculty board or inter-faculty committee who need to be satisfied that each candidate has an adequate background in the subject.
+- 1.36The paper in a relevant discipline or skill may be: - ^{1.37}1.
+One of the papers from the M.Phil. in Economics. - ^{1.38}2.
+One of the papers from the M.Phil. in Sociology or in Comparative Social Policy. - 1.393.
+One of the papers from the M.Phil. in Russian and East European Studies. - ^{1.40}4.
+One suitable paper from another Master's degree under the auspices of the Faculty of History approved from time to time by the Graduate Studies Committee of the Board of History. - ^{1.41}5.
+One suitable paper from another Master's degree on the recommendation of the candidate's supervisor and endorsed by the Course Director. - 1.42 Choices under Schedule II have to be approved by the chair of the Graduate Studies Committee of the Board of the Faculty of History not later than Monday of the fourth week of the second Michaelmas Term of the course.
+Candidates wishing to take a paper under 1, 2, 3, or 5 will also need the approval of the appropriate course convenor and the Graduate Studies Committee of the relevant faculty board or inter-faculty committee who need to be satisfied that each candidate has an adequate background in the subject.
 Not all options may be available in any one year.